Argentine ant: Impact

 sometimes relocating the parasites to unaffected plants, and their protection of these plant pests from predators and parasitoids can cause problems in agricultural areas.

-In return for this protection, the ants benefit by feeding off an excretion known as "honeydew".
-Thus, when Argentine ants invade an agricultural area, the population densities of these plant parasites can increase followed by an increase in damage to crops.
+In return for this protection, the ants benefit by feeding off honeydew.

 There is also evidence that the presence of Argentine ant may decrease the number of pollinators that visit natural flowering plants via predation on the larvae of the pollinators.

 Pest control

 Argentine ants are a common household pest, often entering structures in search of food or water (particularly during dry or hot weather), or to escape flooded nests during periods of heavy rainfall.
 When they invade a kitchen, it is not uncommon to see two or three queens foraging along with the workers.
-Due to the large number of queens, eliminating a single queen does not stop the colony's ability to breed.

-Diatomaceous earth has been used to dust trails, feeding sites and nest entrances.

 Borate-sucrose water baits are toxic to Argentine ants, when the bait is 25% water, with 0.5–1.0% boric acid or borate salts.

 In spring, during a colony's growth phase, protein based baits may be more effective due to much higher demand from the egg-laying queens.

 Due to their nesting behavior and presence of numerous queens in each colony, it is generally impractical to spray Argentine ants with pesticides or to use boiling water as with mound building ants.
 Spraying with pesticides has occasionally stimulated increased egg-laying by the queens, compounding the problem.
 Pest control usually requires exploiting their omnivorous dietary habits, through use of slow-acting poison bait (e.g. fipronil, hydramethylnon, sulfluramid), which will be carried back to the nest by the workers, eventually killing all the individuals, including the queens.

-It may take four to five days to eradicate a colony in this manner.
+Research

 Researchers from the University of California, Irvine, have developed a way to use the scent of Argentine ants against them.
 The exoskeletons of the ants are covered with a hydrocarbon-laced secretion.
 They made a compound that is different, but similar, to the one that coats the ants.
 If the chemical is applied to an ant, the other members of the colony will kill it.
-The chemical method may be effective in combination with other methods.

 Another approach for a large scale control of the Argentine ant has been proposed by researchers from Japan, who showed that it is possible to disrupt its trails with synthetic pheromones.
 This has been confirmed in various later trials by a New Zealand-led team in Hawaii and by researchers from Victoria University of Wellington who showed that this approach is beneficial for other local ant species.

+A multi-agency study at the environmentally-sensitive California Channel Islands in the mid-2010s eliminated the Argentine ant to sub-detectable levels.
+The ant was introduced to the islands in the early- to mid-1900s.
+Due to strict biosecurity measures, the risk of re-invasion was low and allowed for a controlled study.
+Four (4) km2, 2% of the island area, was treated with liquid bait pellets similar to off-the-shelf products, dispersed by helicopter.
+Cost of treatment ranged from $50000-$200000 USD (2015) per km2 including the cost of subsequent monitoring, and may serve as an initial guideline for other areas.